adamthompson93/adamthompson93.github.io/_posts/2024-12-4-Eldritch-MonsterHearts.md

 ```
 Snap
 When you gain a sixth Shock, you Snap.
-Lose all your shock and choose two:
+Choose up to two:
 - You become your Darkest Self
 - You suffer a bout of Temporary Madness
 - Lose all the Strings you have on others.